snowflake/vole2/README.txt

 Requirements to build:

-      Xcode 3.2.6 and a Mac OS X that supports it (Snow Leopard or later)
+      Xcode 3.2.6 and a Mac OS X that supports it (Snow Leopard) Xcode 5 and Mountain Lion.
+      Xcode 6 and Mavericks or Yosemite.